Current natural gas consumption in the residential and commercial sectors

 The data of this section is updated every Thursday.

-The figure shows that the expected natural gas consumption (dotted line) is significantly higher than the actual natural gas consumption.
-This means that households and commercial customers are currently consuming significantly less gas than would be expected given current temperatures and unchanged behavior.
+The figure shows that the expected natural gas consumption (dotted line) and the actual natural gas consumption (black line).
+Whenever the dotted line is above the black, households and commercial customers currently consume less gas than would have been expected at current temperatures based on 2018/21 data.
+In the heating season 2022/23, we recorded savings for almost every week.

 Savings: weather and behaviour components

-Our data is also shown by the two German newspapers Süddeutsche Zeitung (SZ) and Tageszeitung (TAZ) in their respective energy dashboards.
+Our data is also shown by the two German newspapers in their respective energy dashboards:

 Methodology and Data